Find Affordable College Courses

 Lombard, IL

-Illinois Media School came in at #18 in this year’s edition of the Best Communication & Journalism Schools in the Great Lakes Region ranking.
-Illinois Media School is a small private for-profit school located in the large suburb of Lombard.
+Illinois Media School did quite well in this year’s ranking of the best schools for communication and journalism students.
+It came in at #18 on the list.
+Illinois Media School is a fairly small private for-profit school located in the large suburb of Lombard.

 On average, communication and journalism graduates from Illinois Media School take out $12,667 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $105, assuming that the borrower is on a 10-year repayment plan.